Yohoho! User Interface

 When sailing the thirty-seven seas, the bird view switches to display the vessel and the surrounding region.
 This can be handy for spotting other vessels on the open sea.

-Most information regarding items and the wider world around you can be found in the Side Tabs.
+Most information regarding items and the wider world around you can be found in the Happy Sunshine Widget, affording you access to five different panels of useful stuff.

-The Location Tab plays host to information and options relating to the world of pirating and plunder.
-The information displayed will change automatically depending on where the pirate is located:
+The Location Panel plays host to information and options relating to the world of pirating and plunder.
+The information displayed will change automatically depending on where the pirate is located: be it an Island, Vessel, House or Shoppe.

 When wandering around on an Island this tab shows information associated with the current island: the name of the governing Flag and its appointed Governor.

-The Vessel tab shows details of the ship upon which the pirates sail at that time.
+The Vessel panel shows details of the ship upon which the pirates sail and the Pirates on board, grouped by their current activity.

 If a pirate be an Officer of a crew it is possible to set sail and put into port or deport using the Vessel tab.
 In addition, it is possible for Officers to observe the colours of passing vessels and perhaps attack them.
 Go to this page for information about the navigation table, navigation wheel and vessel hold.